KambhampatiAdvaith/KambhampatiAdvaith/README.md

 ## Beyond The Code

 When I'm away from the keyboard, you'll probably find me:
-- Playing badminton
+- Playing Outdoor Sports
-- Capturing moments through photography
+- Finding stories through the lens
-- Writing and sharing ideas
+- Writing Blogs

 ---